MWatty/hike_ireland/README.md

 * [Tablet Wireframe](https://github.com/MWatty/hike_ireland/blob/main/static/assets/wireframes/HIKE%20IRELAND%20-%20TABLET.pdf)
 * [Desktop Wireframe](https://github.com/MWatty/hike_ireland/blob/main/static/assets/wireframes/HIKE%20IRELAND%20-%20DESKTOP.pdf)

-#### Database Schema
+#### Database Architecture

+* MongoDB non-relational database is used to store data for this project.
+* The database for this website is called hike_manager
+* Within the database there are 2 collections.

+* The first collection is for hikers, this stores usernames and password:
+      - _id
+      - username
+      - password

+* The second collection stores hike details:
+      - _id
+      - hike_name
+      - county_name
+      - hike_distance
+      - difficulty_level
+      - hike_details
+      - hike_image_url
+      - created_by

 ### Surface

 #### Design

 * The overall design of the website is  simple.
 The site owner wants the user to simply navigate and understand what is on offer without being inundated with information.
 Clear text and imagery are used to achieve this.

 #### Colour